slrbl/CTI-STIX-Object-Scraper/stix-ner/stix_ner/README.md

 ## Prerequisites

 ### Ollama
+### Using Docker
+Ollama is included in the provided configuration.

+### Using without Docker
-You need to install Ollama on your local machines.
-More details can be found at https://ollama.com.
+You need to install Ollama on your local machine or to set the URL where it is running as service in your config file.

 ## Using a Python virtual env
 ```shell